a HARPER collection: Volume One - PREVIEW

 "That I am."
 I replied, standing from my chair and offering her a friendly handshake.
 "And you are...?"

 Her husky voice trembled with taut anxiety as she spoke.
+Like he was going to snap at any moment.

 "Absolutely I can."
 I replied, gesturing to the chair opposite my own.
 "Have a seat."